Managing vs. Optimizing Your Workforce

 "To win in the marketplace you must first win in the workplace."

 Doug Conant - CEO of the Campbell Soup Company

 Doug Conant's quote is the perfect answer to this question.
 Executives and managers need to start paying attention to their biggest and most valuable asset in the contact center industry, and that is the agent.

 To be able to give amazing customer experience, you have to first give your agents that same treatment too.
-Start including them in the equation today by implementing a proper solution that will motivate and engage them on a daily basis.
+Start including them in the equation today by implementing a gamification solution that will motivate and engage them on a daily basis.